mliszcz/msc-thesis/thesis/chapters/05-results.md

 are no third-party frameworks involved and the set of dependencies is kept minimal.
 All components from the TangoJS stack have been deployed to the npm.
 Thus, including TangoJS is as simple as adding a new dependency to the project.
-Developers new to TangoJS may choose to start with a blank web application template available in TangoJS repositories.
+Novice developers to TangoJS may choose to start with a blank web application template available in TangoJS repositories.

 **Extensibility.**